 Athabasca Falls was memorable to us because it featured a pretty mountain backdrop.

-The falls itself wasn’t particularly mindblowing, but it possessed enough power to carve out a bit of a gorge immediately downstream of it.
-The gorge became deeper the lower into the canyon the Athabasca River went.
-As for its dimensions, this waterfall was said to drop some 23m.
+The falls itself wasn’t particularly mindblowing, but it possessed enough power to carve out a bit of a gorge immediately downstream from where the Athabasca River made its tumble.

-Meanwhile, these walks also afforded us views of the falls’ brink from both of its sides as well as its front in addition to some of the interesting geology of the gorge itself.
+Meanwhile, these walks also afforded us views of the waterfalls’ brink from both of its sides as well as its front in addition to some of the interesting geology of the gorge itself.